andreferreira481/Kodular_Paid_Marketplace_Extension/README.md

 # This is my first extension hope you like it I accept donations so it can be helping me in my studies

-# If I helped you then donate or contact me to make a donation
+# If I helped you then donate or contact me to make a donation :dollar:

 <a href='https://www.paypal.com/paypalme/andreferreira481'>Donate via PayPal</a>